App Service overview

 Here are some key features of App Service:

 - Multiple languages and frameworks - App Service has first-class support for ASP.NET, ASP.NET Core, Java, Ruby, Node.js, PHP, or Python.
-You can also run PowerShell and other scripts or executables as background services.

 - Managed production environment - App Service automatically patches and maintains the OS and language frameworks for you.
 Spend time writing great apps and let Azure worry about the platform.